Andy-LZH/PeriodCalculator/README.md

 # PeriodCalculator
-This is a calculator I made for my girlfriend and my mum, giving all the wonderful ladies a solution to check the next period date. // currently developing
+This is a calculator I made by the motivation of my girlfriend and my mother, giving all the wonderful ladies a solution to check the next period date. // currently developing